Sunday, December 22, 2024

 Nevertheless, we have to note with regret that Russia still has money.
 This means that the aggressor country has the material resources to continue the war against Ukraine.

-As you know, shortly after the Russian invasion of Ukraine on February 24, 2022, Western countries imposed sanctions against Russia, including setting a price “ceiling” for its oil at $60 per barrel, which was intended to significantly reduce Russia’s income from oil exports.
+As is known, shortly after the Russian invasion of Ukraine on February 24, 2022, Western countries imposed sanctions against Russia, including setting a price “ceiling” for its oil at $60 per barrel, which was intended to significantly reduce Russia’s income from oil exports.

 However, despite the sanctions, the aggressor country's income from oil sales is growing.
 And even if we make allowance for the fact that the indicator for the first half of 2024 is to some extent manipulative, at least they do not fall.
 What's the matter?
 Something went wrong?